Home-AngularJS/angular-material-course-2-data-table-finished/README.md

 This is a small Node REST API server.

-# To run the Development UI Server
+# To run the Development UI-Server

 To run the frontend part of our code, we will use the Angular CLI: